12 Haunted Houses in Chicago Perfect for Families Who Love Thrills and Chills

 Ages 12 and up

-This giant 45,000-square-foot haunted house has a 25-year history and more than 60 ultra-detailed animatronic characters to create the ultimate scare.
+This giant 45,000-square-foot haunted house has a 25-year history and over 60 ultra-detailed animatronic characters to create the ultimate scare.
 Visitors travel through Mercy General Hospital, Quimby's Slaughterhouse, and the Underworld to see the stuff of nightmares around every turn.
 For an extra fee, horror fans can be "buried alive" on the ground of the Dungeon of Doom.

 Places featured in this article: